Christmas dinner: Japan

-Japanese Christmas cake, a white sponge cake covered with cream and decorated with strawberries, is often consumed, and Stollen cake, made locally, is widely available.
-A successful advertising campaign in the 1970s made eating at KFC around Christmas a national custom.
-Its chicken meals are so popular during the season that stores take reservations months in advance.
+Japanese Christmas cake, a white sponge cake covered with cream and decorated with strawberries, is widely consumed during the Christmas season.
+Stollen cake, produced locally, is also readily available.
+A highly successful advertising campaign in the 1970s established eating at KFC around Christmas as a national custom.
+The restaurant's chicken meals have become so popular during the season that stores accept reservations months in advance.

 Lebanon

-Lebanese Christians celebrate Christmas dinners.
-The feast, usually on the night of the 24th and lunch on the 25th, is a big one.
-The family gets together at both meals, and some have the leftovers from the dinner prior to the lunch the next day.
-The traditional offering for Christmas is sugar-coated almonds.
-Roast turkey is the most common choice of meal.
-Roasted duck, Lebanese salad (Tabbouleh) and pastries such as honey cake are common.
-Beirut celebrates Christmas by conducting glamorous and big Christmas parties.
-Western-style poinsettias, community Christmas trees, and Christmas lights are very popular.
+Lebanese Christians celebrate Christmas with substantial family feasts, typically held on the evening of 24 December and at lunch on the 25th.
+Both meals bring the extended family together, with some households serving leftovers from the Christmas Eve dinner alongside the Christmas Day lunch.
+The traditional offering is sugar-coated almonds.
+Roast turkey is the most common main dish, often accompanied by roasted duck, Lebanese salad (Tabbouleh), and pastries such as honey cake.
+Beirut marks the season with elaborate Christmas parties, while Western-style poinsettias, community Christmas trees, and Christmas lights have become widely popular decorations.

+Malaysia

+On Christmas Eve, Malaysian Christians prepare various cakes and local foods for the celebration.
+Christmas dinner in Malaysia features a fusion of traditional Western cuisine and local indigenous flavors.
+The popularity of a large Christmas dinner is seen in the fact that major hotels in large cities offer extravagant Christmas buffets featuring this cultural blend.